hoanganh25991/bul-game-10/docs/requirements/portals-and-respawn.md

   - Clear center message.

 Acceptance Criteria
-- Pressing B creates a return portal at the player’s location and freezes the player.
+- Pressing B creates a return portal at the player’s location, freezes the player, and a visible 3‑2‑1 countdown begins.
+- On countdown reaching 0, the player auto‑teleports to the nearest village portal; player unfreezes.
-- Clicking/near the return portal teleports to the village portal and unfreezes the player.
+- Clicking/near the return portal during frozen state teleports immediately (skips countdown) and unfreezes the player.
 - The village ring provides visibly faster regen while the player is inside it.
 - On death, a message shows; after the delay, the player respawns at the village with full HP/MP and brief invulnerability.
-- Portals visibly rotate/spin; both village and return portals appear on the minimap.
+- Portals use a vertical green gate with an inner swirl; rings rotate/spin; both village and return portals appear on the minimap.